MV John Hamilton Gray: Ferry service

-Casino cruise service
+Casino cruise service and fate

 John Hamilton Gray was sold in July 1997 at Point Edward by the Government of Canada's Crown Assets Division to Contessa International, a casino cruise company in the United States.
 The vessel was overhauled at a shipyard in Les Méchins, Quebec, and departed for West Palm Beach, Florida, in November, no longer a ferry but a casino cruise ship.

-Carrying the new name Contessa I, the vessel operated cruises from West Palm Beach from 1998 to 2001.
+Operating under the new name Contessa I, the vessel operated cruises from West Palm Beach from 1998 to 2001.
 Still owned by Contessa International, she was managed by Kyma Ship Management of Panama and renamed Texas Treasure II.
 The vessel operated casino cruises from Freeport, Texas in late 2001 and early 2002 then from Port Aransas, Texas, for the remainder of the 2002 season before being mothballed at Freeport, Bahamas, and placed for sale, following the failure of U.S. Coast Guard safety and U.S. government hygiene inspections.

-Scrapping

 The vessel was renamed Treasure and sailed to the Alang Ship Breaking Yard in Alang, India.
 The Lloyd's Registry shows the vessel as demolished on March 15, 2004; however, records indicate that the vessel departed Freeport on April 30, 2004, passing the Suez Canal on June 11 and being scrapped later that month.